 Name

-Crucial Note: The letter case of the PST file name specified in the CSV file must precisely match the case of the PST file loaded into the Azure storage location during step 2.
-To illustrate, if you employ "annb.pst" in the Name parameter within the CSV file, yet the real PST file's name is "AnnB.pst," the PST file will not be imported.
-It is imperative to ensure that the PST file's name in the CSV file is in the exact case as the genuine PST file.
+Important: The case of the PST file name in the CSV file must be the same as the PST file that was loaded in the Azure storage location in step 2.
+For example, if you use annb.pst in the Name parameter in the CSV file, but the name of the actual PST file is AnnB.pst, the PST file will be imported.
+Make sure that the name of the PST in the CSV file uses the same case as the actual PST file.

 annb.pst